Spring 2024 Dates

 High School Campus Courses:

 In order to help students to stay on track, please review the missing high school graduation requirements with students on a yearly basis.
-All students are encouraged to meet with a Dual Enrollment Academic Advisor, however, students must be aware of their missing high school graduation requirements in order to take advantage of the DE advising session.
+All students are encouraged to meet with a Dual Enrollment Coordinator, however, students must be aware of their missing high school graduation requirements in order to maximize their DE advising session.

 Valencia Campus Courses:

-- Students must self-register via their Atlas account; detailed instructions are provided during the on-campus orientation.
-Additionally, detailed instructions can be found on the Course Registration section.
+- Students must self-register via their Atlas account; detailed instructions and tutorials are available.

 High School Campus Courses: